keptn/lifecycle-toolkit/docs/content/en/contribute/software/dev-environ/_index.md

 If your change introduces a new feature, you may need to update the test suites to cover your changes.
-These tests use basic go-library tests and KUTTL.
+These tests use basic go-library, Ginkgo or KUTTL tests.
 You can ask the maintainers to tell you where to put your additional test data.

 Tests are run on your local machine.